tedmdelacruz/recon-scripts/README.md

 - Check VCS leaks using githound @TODO
 - Scan webpages using nuclei
 - Take screenshots using aquatone
+- Asset discovery using hakrawler
+- Notify for new URLs or JS files discovered via Slack

 # Usage:
 1. Clone this repository
-2. Copy `paths.sh.example` into `paths.sh` and amend its contents accordingly
+2. Copy `variables.sh.example` into `variables.sh` and amend its values accordingly

 ```bash
 cd recon_scripts